 Ingredients and substitutes

-Almond flour - Keto cottage cheese pancakes made with almond flour always turn out moist and soft.
+Blanched almond flour - Keto cottage cheese pancakes made with almond flour always turn out moist and soft.

 Cottage cheese - Make sure that you use full-fat cottage cheese.